Rules & Responsibilities

 Testing Center Rules

-During testing, students may not open any other browsers—including e-mail or documents/textbooks—prior to, during or after exam has been submitted.
-Once the exam is submitted, log off of the Clarkson College Distance website.
-Return any approved scratch paper or items to the proctor and exit the Testing Center.
+During testing, students may not open any other browsers—including e-mail or documents/textbooks—prior to, during or after exam has been submitted, unless allowed per the instructor.
+Once the exam is submitted, log off of the Clarkson College Canvas website.
+Return any approved scratch paper or items to the proctor, acquire your photo ID and personal belongings, then and exit the Testing Center.

 Any student whose behavior is disruptive will be asked to leave the Testing Center.

-A photo ID such as a student ID, valid driver's license or military ID must be presented at every visit to the Testing Center.
-Have this out and ready for checking in.
-Only original, hard copy ID's are acceptable.
-ID's presented on an electronic device are not acceptable.
+A photo ID with both your first and last names such as a student ID, valid driver's license or military ID must be presented at every visit to the Testing Center.

 The following items are prohibited in the Testing Center: